 Middleton’s side suffered eight deaths; the Metis lost fourteen.
 Of the latter, five were killed in their rifle pits in the final bayonet charge.
 Two of them were in their sixties, two were seventy-five, and one, Joseph Ouellette, was an astonishing ninety-three years old.

 Riel gave himself up to Middleton on May 15.
 Dumont escaped and planned to spend the summer harassing the troops, but instead fled to the United States, where he later joined Buffalo Bill’s Wild West Show.
-His parting words to his wife Madeleine were, “If the enemy captures you and blames you for my actions, you tell them that since the government couldn’t manage me, it wasn’t easy for you to do so. "
+His parting words to his wife Madeleine were, “If the enemy captures you and blames you for my actions, you tell them that since the government couldn’t manage me, it wasn’t easy for you to do so.”

 In the meantime, Colonel Otter, commanding the second column of troops from Swift Current, had reached Battlefront.
 He then proceeded to attack Chief Poundmaker on his reserve fifty-five kilometres west of town.
 The Battle of Cut Knife Hill took place May 2.
-Although Otter intended to surprise the Cree force, the Natives soon gained the upper hand and forced the troops to withdraw.
+Although Otter intended to surprise the Cree force, the Cree soon gained the upper hand and forced the troops to withdraw.

-Several warriors wanted to pursue them, but Poundmaker would not allow it, saying, “They have come here to fight us and we have fought them; now let them go. ” He later surrendered after learning of Riel’s defeat.
+Several warriors wanted to pursue them, but Poundmaker would not allow it, saying, “They have come here to fight us and we have fought them; now let them go.”
+He later surrendered after learning of Riel’s defeat.

 General Strange led the third column from Calgary to Edmonton and then to Fort Pitt to confront Big Bear’s warriors.
-Many whites held Big Bear personally responsible fort he killings at Frog Lake, even though he had tried to stop the slaughter.
+Many whites held Big Bear personally responsible for the killings at Frog Lake, even though he had tried to stop the slaughter.
 The clash occurred on May 28 near Frenchman’s Butte, about twenty kilometres east of Fort Pitt.
 Although taken completely by surprise, the Cree quickly recovered and took up defensive positions in the brush.
 The troops could make no headway and Strange ordered a retreat.

-They withdrew just as the Native warriors began to flee the battlefield.
+They withdrew just as the warriors began to flee the battlefield.
 But Strange was reluctant to pursue them without reinforcements.
 Demoralized and hungry, Big Bear gave himself up in early July.
 The uprising was over.